-Over the past four years, we have publicly written over 2300 betting recommendations to English Premier League with a yield of 5.2%.
+Over the past five years, we have publicly written over 1800 betting recommendations to English Premier League with a yield of 5.2%.
 These public tips have been written using only high-limit Pinnacle and SBObet markets.

 Unlike many other services, our focus is set sharply to just one football league.
 This makes it possible to analyse every match in-detail and collect sophisticated player-by-player statistics.